 Note: "All others" includes the 3% of U.S. Asians in the category "Other Asian, not specified."
 "Chinese" includes those identifying as Taiwanese.
-For more about measuring the Taiwanese population in the U.S.? read "How many Taiwanese live in the U.S.?
-It's not an easy question to answer."
-Figures do not add to 100% because individuals identifying with more than one Asian group are included in all groups.
+For more about measuring the Taiwanese population in the U.S.?
+It's not an easy question to answer.
+"Figures do not add to 100% because individuals identifying with more than one Asian group are included in all groups.
 Figure for all origin groups includes mixed-race and mixed-group populations, regardless of Hispanic origin.
 Source: Pew Research Center analysis of 2019 American Community Survey 1-year estimates (Census data).